redhat-openstack/website/source/index.html.md

 <div class="span7 offset4 pad-sides begin-content pull-m">
 ## Red Hat loves OpenStack

-The OpenStack project has a diverse and growing community of contributors, but none match Red Hat's combination of production experience, technical expertise, and commitment to the open source way of producing software.
+The [OpenStack project](//openstack.org) has a diverse and growing community of contributors, but none match Red Hat's combination of production experience, technical expertise, and commitment to the open source way of producing software.

 <iframe width="630" src="//youtube.com/embed/bN8OqFzeMPc" frameborder="0" align="center" allowfullscreen="true"> </iframe>

 From the Linux kernel and the KVM hypervisor to the top level OpenStack project components, Red Hat has expertise at every level of the stack.
 Whether you want to run a proof of concept of OpenStack on CentOS, or you want to prepare a production cloud and you are evaluating partners for your deployment, who better to go to than the number one contributor to OpenStack?

-When you're ready for production, and you want support from a partner you know, Red Hat offers you the Red Hat OpenStack Early Adopter Program, with its partner certification program.
+When you're ready for production, and you want support from a partner you know, Red Hat offers you the [Red Hat OpenStack Early Adopter Edition](//redhat.com/openstack), with its partner certification program.

 </div>
 </div>